 There are many STDs that afflict women today.
 These cause various symptoms and complications if not diagnosed and treated right away.
 Because of that, it is important to be familiar with the symptoms of some of the most prevalent of them all.

 First, let us look at syphilis.
-This STD is activated due to spirochetal bacterium, also called Treponema pallidum, which propagates through sexual contact.
+This STD is activated due to the spirochetal bacterium, also called Treponema pallidum, which propagates through sexual contact.
 More than that, there are several instances when they are passed on from a mom to her baby, an illness referred to as congenital syphilis.
 This is a very contagious infection.
 This disease propagates in the wet, mucous-covered lining of the mouth or genitalia.

 The second STD on the list is gonorrhea.
-This disorder is caused by bacterium called Neisseria gonorrhoeae and is the second serious STI found in the U .S.
-This disease sprouts dramatically in the throat, eyes and rectum.
+This disorder is caused by a bacterium called Neisseria gonorrhoeae and is the second serious STI found in the U .S.
+This disease sprouts dramatically in the throat, eyes, and rectum.
 It is observed that over one million women are afflicted in the USA alone, out of which few tend to be susceptible to Chlamydia.
-In nearly half of the affected female’s population, typically, there are simply no indicators identified in the beginning of this ailment.
+In nearly half of the affected female’s population, typically, there are simply no indicators identified at the beginning of this ailment.
 Symptoms, if discovered, consist of a burning sensation while urinating, frequent urination, a yellowish vaginal discharge, inflammation and swelling of the genitals.
 If this disease is not remedied, it could lead to a critical pelvic infection with swelling of the ovaries and fallopian tubes.

 The third STD that we need to discuss is Chlamydia, which is caused by the bacterium called Chlamydia trachomatis.
 This is the major causative substance of infectious blindness around the world.
 These are just like gonorrhea, with regards to their contagious nature and symptoms.
 Around four million females have problems with this infection in America alone.
 This bacterium occurs in the cervix and urethra, and can also nestle in the throat or rectum.
-The majority of the affected women do not show almost any indicators, but a uterine cervix infection is among the most popular one.
+The majority of the affected women do not show almost any indicators, but a uterine cervix infection is the most popular one.
 Although some women might also experience vaginal discharge or abdominal pain.
-This ailment also can contribute to pre-mature births in expectant females.
+This ailment also can contribute to premature births in expectant females.
 In children, afflicted birth canals contribute to this complication, which may bring on major eye disorder or pneumonia.